-I am Head of School of Media, Film and Journalism, launched in 2014.
-I teach and research across a range of areas in journalism.
+I am Head of School of Media, Film and Journalism, teaching and researching across a range of areas in journalism.

-I have been Chief Investigator, CI, on two research projects funded by the National Health and Medical Research Council (NHMRC) to build the Australian Asbestos Network website.
-The AAN aims to raise awareness of dangers of asbestos by sharing personal stories online.
+I have been Chief Investigator, CI, on two research projects funded by the National Health and Medical Research Council (NHMRC) to build the Australian Asbestos Network (AAN) website.
+The AAN aimed to raise awareness of dangers of asbestos by sharing personal stories online.
 Similarly, I mixed oral history and journalistic approaches for the ARC-funded Midland Workshops History project where people’s recorded memories helped build an audio-visual history of an iconic railway workshop in Perth, Western Australia.

 - Storytelling and social impact